idealinktr/ZMCKit-android/README.md

 ### Step 2: Add the Dependency

-In your app-level `build.gradle` file, add the following dependency:
+In your app-level `build.gradle` file, include the dependency:

 ```groovy
 dependencies {